-- Performance monitoring of the field test cells will continue through at least 2007. - Results of recently completed batch tests will be summarized in a future program update (2007). - Laboratory column tests of select nutrient mixtures will begin in June 2007. - The project team will continue to refine the hydrologic model for the site, including analysis of current conditions and predicted post-closure behavior. - Analyses to determine the geotechnical effects of carbon amendment on the tailings are planned for 2007, pending successful field and laboratory geochemical testing of the various amendments.
+- Performance monitoring of the field test cells will continue through 2008. - Results of batch tests will be summarized in a future program update and batch experiments will continue in 2008. - Laboratory column tests of select nutrient mixtures will continue in 2008. - The project team will continue to refine the hydrologic model for the site, including analysis of current conditions and predicted post-closure behavior. - Analyses to determine the geotechnical effects of carbon amendment on the tailings are planned for 2008, pending successful field and laboratory geochemical testing of the various amendments.